 When a new taxonomy is created using the New Taxonomy Wizard, a default target namespace and prefix are automatically created for the taxonomy.
 The default target namespace is based on data you entered in the New Taxonomy Wizard.
 The prefix of the default target namespace will be of the form nX, where X is an integer.
 The declaration of the default target namespace and prefix can then be edited by accessing the Set Target Namespace dialog (via the XBRL | Set Target Namespace command) and editing it there (screenshot below).
 These edits will modify not only the definition of the target namespace (the value of the targetNamespace attribute) but also the declaration of the target namespace.

 To modify only the declaration of the target namespace (but not its definition) or the declaration of any namespace, edit the prefix and value of the namespace in the Namespace Prefixes dialog (XBRL | Namespace Prefixes command).

-In the next step we will take a closer look at the import mechanism of XBRL View.
+In the next step, we will take a closer look at linkbase files and the referencing mechanism.